 Patient characteristics

-The data of the first ten HEV RNA-positive patients who had received a solid-organ transplant (5 kidney-transplant recipients, four liver-transplant recipients, and one bone marrow transplant recipients) was analyzed.
-They were all diagnosed with HEV infection between 2012 to 2015, based on positive HEV RNA assay.
-Nine patients (Singapore resident) were infected with HEV genotype 3 and the remaining patient who came from United Arab Emirates had HEV genotype 7 (a ribavirin-responder).
+The data of the first 10 HEV RNA-positive patients who had received a solid organ transplant (5 kidney transplant recipients, four liver-transplant recipients, and one bone marrow transplant recipients) were analysed.
+They were all diagnosed with HEV infections between 2012 to 2015, based on positive HEV RNA assays.
+Nine patients (Singapore resident) were infected with HEV genotype 3, and the remaining patient who came from United Arab Emirates had HEV genotype 7 (a ribavirin responder).
 All patients were investigated for HEV after presenting with transaminitis, and all the other viral causes and other primary hepatic causes of transaminitis were ruled out.

 The demographics and clinically relevant characteristics of the HEV-infected patients are summarized in Table 1.
 The time between organ transplantation and the diagnosis of HEV infection ranged from 2 wk to 23 years after organ transplantation.
 Immunosuppression was tacrolimus-based in 6 patients (60%), and tacrolimus levels at the time of diagnosis of HEV infection were 2.8-9.5 g/mL.
 Most patients (80%) had mild to moderate elevation of liver enzymes (< 400 IU/mL) at the time of diagnosis.
-One patient, who was two weeks post-liver transplantation, had extremely high transaminase levels (ALT 8127 U/L and AST 2591 U/L) at the time HEV RNA was found to be positive.
+One patient, who was 2 wk post-liver transplantation, had extremely high transaminase levels (ALT 8127 U/L and AST 2591 U/L) at the time HEV RNA was found to be positive.
 This result was later deemed mainly due to liver reperfusion injury.
-The liver enzyme and HEV RNA levels of this patient spontaneously resolved within the next 12 wk, with progressive reduction of immunosuppression therapy.
+The liver enzyme and HEV RNA levels of this patient spontaneously resolved within the next 12 wk, with the progressive reduction of immunosuppression therapy.

 Virologic and biochemical responses with ribavirin therapy